-One Unity — A Collective Recitation of the Universal Declaration of Human Rights
+an act of memory — a solo recitation of the Universal Declaration of Human Rights from memory

 You can find translations of the Declaration in many languages and formats here.
 Your approach to reading the Declaration is unique.
 Your experience of reading it may raise many questions and emotions.